joostvangils/BPMN_RPA/README.md

 - Create your Diagram in https://app.diagrams.net/ or in the Desktop application by using the BPMN_RPA Shape-set
 - Save your diagram as XML
 - Run your workflow by using the WorkflowEngine

+#### First start
+The first time you will try to run a Flow, you will be asked to enter the path of your install directory.
+The path of the install directory will be saved in the registry (path saved in registry key 'HKEY_CURRENT_USER\Software\BPMN_RPA\dbPath') and is used to create a SQLite database for logging purposes, called 'Orchestrator.db'.
+The WorkflowEngine must also know where your python.exe is located.
+You will be asked to enter the full path to the python.exe file (including the '.exe' extension).
+This path will be saved in registry key 'HKEY_CURRENT_USER\Software\BPMN_RPA\PythonPath'.

 #### Recognized Shapes
 For the Workflow engine to recognize the flow, you must use the recommended shape attributes with the following Shapes: